 - the type of anesthesia used

-This can make it hard to pin down exact costs, so you should always check with your doctor and your insurance company.
+This can make it hard to pin down exact costs.
+You should always check with your doctor and your insurance company.

-According to the Prosper Marketplace survey, more than 70% of women who had fertility treatments incurred some amount of debt and 82% of respondents decided to delay fertility treatments due to cost.
+According to the Prosper Marketplace survey, more than 70% of women who had fertility treatments incurred some amount of debt.
+82% of respondents decided to delay fertility treatments due to cost.
+The cost of fertility treatments can be a burden on many families.

 Glow Fertility Program — offers cost-saving opportunities for women in Northern and Southern California and New York City (though they plan to expand to more cities)